lorddrago12/Number-Guessing-Game/README.md

 ## 📚 Learning Value

-Someone studying this project can learn:
+From this project, someone can learn:

-* How to design a complete console game
+* How to design a full console game
-* How to validate user input properly
+* How to persist data using JSON
-* How to limit attempts logically
+* How to handle invalid user input safely
-* How to structure code using functions
+* How to structure Python programs cleanly
-* How to build replayable programs
+* How to add replayable game mechanics

 ---

 ## 🚀 Ideas for Future Improvements

 * Difficulty-based guess limits
-* Score system or leaderboard
+* Separate best scores per difficulty
-* Timed mode
+* Player name support
-* Hint system
+* Leaderboard system
-* GUI version using Tkinter or PySimpleGUI
+* GUI version of the game

 ---